yuqiuzhou/Pianno_Tutorials/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-STAGATE – deciphering spatial domains from spatially resolved transcriptomics
+Pianno: a probabilistic framework automating semantic annotation for spatial transcriptomics
 =============================================================================

 .. toctree::